U.S. Route 36 in Ohio: Delaware to Uhrichsville

 After leaving the downtown area of Delaware, SR 37 begins running along US 36 all the way to Sunbury.
 Shortly after that intersection, both routes intersect with SR 521 at a shopping mall.
 As the road approaches Berkshire, both routes meet I-71.
 In Sunbury, US 36 leaves SR 37 to travel from southeast to northeast along SR 3.
 After this intersection, both US 36 and SR 3 meet SR 67.
 On their way northeast to Mt.
 Vernon, both routes meet Centerburg, SR 657, Mt.
 Liberty, Bangs, and SR 229 (beginning of its concurrency).
 After the latter intersection, the road curves eastward toward downtown Mt.
 Vernon.
 Southbound SR 13 travels two blocks east along the concurrency from Sandusky to Mulberry streets.
 Eastbound SR 229 also leaves at Mulberry Street.
 Shortly after the intersection, US 36, SR 3, and westbound SR 229 travel through a traffic circle.

 For the remainder of its course through Mt.
 Vernon, US 36 travels from High Street to Coshocton Avenue via Park Street.
 In the outskirts, US 36 meets SR 768.
 On its way to Coshocton, US 36 somewhat meanders eastward due to the Kokosing and the Walhonding rivers.
 Along its way, the route meets SR 308, Howard, US 62 via streets in Millwood, SR 715, SR 229 (again) and SR 206 near Newcastle, SR 79 and SR 715 (again) in Nellie, and SR 36 in Warsaw.
 At the intersection of SR 16/SR 83 around Coshocton, US 36 travels northeast along the road (SR 16 also ends there).
 At the next intersection across the river, SR 83 branches off north.
 At this point, the remainder of US 36 parallels the Tuscarawas River.

 US 36 went on to meander east and meet SR 621 in Canal Lewisville, SR 93 north of West Lafayette, SR 751, SR 258 in Newcomerstown, and I-77.
 In Newcomerstown, US 36 begins heading northeast to Uhrichsville.
 For its remainder of the route, US 36 meets Port Washington, SR 416 in Gnadenhutten, Riverside Park, and Tuscarawas.
 As US 36 became an expressway bypass in Uhrichsville, US 36 ends at a parclo interchange with US 250/SR 800.
 Thru traffic on the expressway would continue as US 250 and SR 800.

+History

+In 1931, US 36 was extended from Indianapolis to Cadiz, superseding SR 200, SR 29 from Greenville to Urbana, SR 55 from Urbana to SR 4, SR 32 from Marysville to Delaware, SR 95 from Mt.
+Vernon to Coshocton, SR 16 from Coshocton to Uhrichsville.
+By 1974, US 36 was truncated from Cadiz to Uhrichsville.